-- 9.19 The grant of planning permission is commonly subject to planning conditions which may require the submission of further information to the council for approval.
-This may address matters such as materials, landscaping, natural green space and green infrastructure and highway matters. - 9.20 The Council will seek to deal with such applications within eight weeks from the date of receipt.
-Submissions made for approval of details are not subject to publicity.
+- 6.20 The grant of planning permission is commonly subject to planning conditions which may require the submission of further information to the council for approval.
+This may address matters such as materials, landscaping, natural green space and green infrastructure and highway matters. - 6.21 The Council will seek to deal with such applications within eight weeks from the date of receipt.
+The agreed discharge of condition details are subsequently published on the councils website.